Shim Eun-ha: Personal life

 In September 2005, Shim appeared in the news again when she announced in a press release that she was marrying Ji Sang-wook.
 The couple wed at a private ceremony attended by about 150 people at Aston House, Sheraton Grande Walkerhill Hotel in Seoul on October 18, 2005.
-At the time she reaffirmed that she will not return to acting.
+At the time she reaffirmed that she would not return to acting.
 The couple have two daughters, the first born on March 2, 2006, and the second on November 28, 2007.

 Having expressed regret that she hadn't pursued further education while she'd been acting, Shim entered the Korea National Open University in 2009 to study for a liberal arts degree.
 She then displayed her artwork at the 2009 Seoul Open Art Fair, where the Oriental ink-and-wash landscape paintings, done in classical Korean style, attracted attention for their exquisite detail.
 She sold her first painting at a fundraiser exhibit later that year.

 After being appointed as spokesperson for the Liberty Forward Party, Shim's husband Ji unsuccessfully ran for mayor of Seoul in 2010.
 Ji subsequently joined the Saenuri Party and was elected a member of the National Assembly for Seoul in April 2016.
 Ji now joined Bareun Party.